Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 The Toe Hold

-This is the simplest attack, and one I've been using since my days at white belt (yes, toe holds were once allowed at most local tournaments for all belt levels).
-Start with a solid side control, and let's assume that your partner is putting their right foot on their left knee in order to prevent you from moving to the mount.
+This is the simplest attack, and one I've been using since my days in white belt (yes, toe holds were once allowed at most local tournaments for all belt levels).
+Start with solid side control, and let's assume that your partner is putting their right foot on their left knee in order to prevent you from moving to the mount.
 This couldn't be any better for the toe hold.
-Reach around your partner's ankle with your right arm, and simply grab your right wrist with your left hand (thumbless grip is ideal here).
+Reach around your partner's ankle with your right arm, and simply grab your right wrist with your left hand (a thumbless grip is ideal here).
 Once you've caught the submission, simply bring their foot in close to their body and torque outward (and for a review on how to finish a toe hold, check out these finishes).

 The kneebar is another solid, simple, effective attack.
 From the same side control used previously, slide your left shin across your partner's hips.
 Now, crouch on your other foot, allowing your knees to be at a roughly even elevation.
 Lean away from your partner while you cup your own leg with your right arm, trapping their foot and ankle behind your armpit.
 Step through with your right foot onto their far leg.
 Finally, you can sit back (carefully!) and finish the kneebar.
 For a review on some fundamental kneebar finishes, go here.

 Once again, our partner has been kind enough to put their foot up on their knee while you have side control.
 This time, thread your right knee through the triangle of space their leg has made for you.
 Hug their knee tight to your chest, avoiding any space creation during the next step.
 Once again, crouch so that your knees are roughly at the same height from the ground.
 Post with your left hand if you need to, but don't let go of their knee with your right hand until you can pinch your knees together.
 Note: in this video, I use my foot on Vince's hip to finish a classic heel hook, but the over/under heel hook is also right there, and likely a preferred finish for most.